AYAHUASCA PRE/POST DIETA

 for healing, insight, and transformation.

-By starting extra early, you can avoid many of the uncomfortable detox symptoms—such as headaches and digestive issues, cravings—that can occur when making sudden changes to your diet if you eat very unhealthy.
-Giving your body extra time to adjust will make your ceremonies and time at the center more comfortable and deeply supportive of your healing journey.
+By beginning your preparation earlier, you can avoid many uncomfortable detox symptoms—such as headaches, digestive discomfort, and cravings—that often arise from sudden dietary changes.
+Giving your body ample time to adjust allows your ceremonies and time at the center to be more comfortable, focused, and deeply supportive of your healing journey.